Peymeinade

 Peymeinade (/fr/; Puegmeinada) is a commune in the Alpes-Maritimes department in southeastern France, situated in the hills behind Cannes.

 To the north, Peymeinade borders Cabris and beyond it, both to the north, south and west, Peymeinade sits above the Parc naturel régional des Préalpes d'Azur.
 To its east, is Grasse, a town famed for being considered the world's capital of perfume.

+The town is often considered quieter, lesser known, unspoilt and authentic, compared to a considerable number of other towns and villages set along and behind the French Riviera.